CAPS-Cloud/cc-ss24-exercise-1/README.md

 > go mod tidy // it will automatically download all dependencies specified in go.mod and go.sum

-> go run main.go // it will launch the server and let you access it via localhost:3030
+> go run cmd/main.go // it will launch the server and let you access it via localhost:3030

 To build your binary, you can perform the following command: